 If you were concerned enough to read this far, you also might want to stop answering phone calls the old-fashioned way.

-- › How to Clean and Disinfect Your Apple Watch
+- › How to Thoroughly Clean Your Dirty Desktop Computer

 - › How to Clean Any Smartwatch, Wearable, or Fitness Band